Dannflower/edit-desktop-files/README.md

 Adds an `Edit` button to the pop-up menu displayed when right-clicking app icons in the app grid or dash.
 When clicked, it opens the `.desktop` file backing that app icon.
 Includes support for custom edit commands, allowing the user to specify another program or additional options when opening the file.

+## Installation

+Get the latest release from the [GNOME Extensions site](https://extensions.gnome.org/extension/7397/edit-desktop-files/)

+Alternatively, download the extension bundle from a [release](https://github.com/Dannflower/edit-desktop-files/releases).

 ## Development

 #### Pack the extension for release